autowarefoundation/autoware-documentation/docs/how-to-guides/add-a-custom-ros-message.md

    colcon build --packages-select autoware_sensing_msgs
    ```

-   Now the GnssInsOrientationStamped message will be discoverable by other packages in Autoware.
+   Now the `GnssInsOrientationStamped` message will be discoverable by other packages in Autoware.

-## How to use custom message in autoware
+## How to use custom message in Autoware

 You can use the custom messages in Autoware by following these steps: